L.M.Reid creates delicious recipes and gives step-by-step instructions with her own photos so you can learn how to make each recipe at home.

 - Spread the butter, which should be softened at room temperature, all over the outside of the turkey.

-- Put it into a cooking bag if you have one and put in a roasting tin.
+- Put it into a cooking bag (if you have one) and place it in a roasting tin.

-- If you do not have a cooking bag then add about an inch of water to the roasting tin and then place it in the middle of it.
+- If you do not have a cooking bag, add about an inch of water to the roasting tin, then place the turkey in the middle of it.

 - Cover with aluminium foil.